+A herniated disc, also known as a slipped or ruptured disc, occurs when the soft inner portion of a spinal disc pushes through a tear in the outer layer.
+This can cause pain, numbness, and weakness in the back, legs, and arms.
 It is estimated that over 80 percent of Americans suffer from low back pain.
 Although most of them cannot have a clear diagnosis of pain sources, it is very common that pain is caused by a herniated, torn, or ruptured disc, also interchangeably referred to as a “slipped disc” or correspondingly a “pinched nerve”.
 The condition results when part of one of the discs in the spine bulges out and irritates the nerves nearby.
-Patients report pain from a herniated disc in back or radiating down one or both of the legs.
+Patients report pain from a herniated disk in the back or radiating down one or both of the legs.
 This latter condition is known as sciatica or radiculopathy.
 The majority of disc herniations occur in the lumbar region of the spine, which includes five discs in the area between the rib cage and the pelvis.
-“Today, in cases of contained herniation, we can perform a minimally invasive procedure called an endoscopic discectomy” says Dr. Liu, founder of Atlantic Spine Center.
+“Today, in cases of contained herniation, we can perform a minimally invasive procedure called an endoscopic discectomy,” says Dr. Liu, founder of Atlantic Spine Center.

 This condition is commonly misunderstood and many patients don't fully understand what is causing their pain.
 The discs of the spine contain a spongy material called the nucleus which is encased in a set of fibrous rings called the annulus.
 Daily activity can create pressure on the discs that cause the nucleus to press against the annulus.
 "The discs act like shock absorbers," Dr. Liu explains.
 "They help to cushion the bones of the spine from the impacts of regular movement as well as more strenuous activity such as running and jumping."

 The symptoms of herniated discs can vary tremendously, Dr. Liu says.
-"In some cases a patient might feel only mild pain in cases where only the disc itself is affected.
-But in cases where the disc material is pressing on nerve roots, patients can experience severe and unremitting pain in their back, buttocks and legs.
-In some cases patients report sensory changes such tingling, numbness and muscular weakness in their toes."
+"In some cases, a patient might feel only mild pain, in cases where only the disc itself is affected.
+But in cases where the disc material is pressing on nerve roots, patients can experience severe and unremitting pain in their back, buttocks, and legs.
+In some cases, patients report sensory changes such as tingling, numbness, and muscular weakness in their toes."

 The endoscopic discectomy utilizes a tiny camera, called an endoscope, which is passed through a small tube that has been inserted into the spine via a tiny incision less than an inch long.
 The patient is lightly sedated and the area to be operated on is treated with a local anesthetic.
 The entire procedure typically takes less than 1 hour.
 The benefit of endoscopic discectomy is less pain, less risk of infection or other complications, and a much shorter recovery time for the patient.
 In most cases, patients leave the surgery center or hospital the same day and are back to their typical activities in approximately a few days.